peter88213/novelyst_aeon2/docs/de/usage.md

 ### Update rules for Aeon Timeline 2 projects

 - If an Aeon event title occurs more than once, the program aborts with an error message.
-- If a novelyst scene title occurs more than once, the program aborts with an error message.
+- If a novelyst section title occurs more than once, the program aborts with an error message.
 - Event date/time and event span are updated, if the start year is 100 or above.
 - Updated event span is specified in days/hours/minutes as in novelyst.
 - Non-empty event description and event tags are updated.
 - Event properties "Description" and "Notes" are created, if missing.
-- Events created or updated from "Normal" scenes are assigned to the *Narrative* arc (*).
+- Events created or updated from "Normal" sections are assigned to the *Narrative* arc (*).
-- "Narrative" events are removed if the associated scene is deleted in novelyst.
+- "Narrative" events are removed if the associated section is deleted in novelyst.
-- Optionally, events are created or updated from "Notes" scenes (not assigned to the *Narrative* arc)(**).
+- Optionally, events are created or updated from "Notes" sections (not assigned to the *Narrative* arc)(**).
 - Entity types "Arc", "Character", "Location", and "Item" are created, if missing.
 - A "Narrative" arc is created, if missing.
 - A "Storyline" arc role is created, if missing.
-- New arcs, characters, locations, and items are added, if assigned to scenes.
+- New arcs, characters, locations, and items are added, if assigned to sections.
 - Arc, character, location, and item relationships are updated, if the entity names match.
-- When creating events from scenes without date/time, they get the actual date and are sorted in reading order.
+- When creating events from sections without date/time, they get the actual date and are sorted in reading order.
-- When creating events from scenes without any date/time information, they get the default date from the configuration, and are sorted in reading order.
+- When creating events from sections without any date/time information, they get the default date from the configuration, and are sorted in reading order.
 - When processing unspecific "day/hour/minute" information, a reference date that can be set in the configuration is used.

 (*) Applies to the default configuration, but can be customized.